Locating Solomon's Temple

 Click on pictures to enlarge

-Meah fortress was built upon under the Hasmonean, during the late 2nd
+Meah fortress was built upon under the Hasmonean, during the

 and was renamed the Tower Baris.
 It was rectangular and possessed several high towers.